 Fall fades into winter.
 The hours of daylight grow short, and darkness appears to reign.
 For millennia, people have been “racing against the dying of the light” by observing various festivals and religious holidays that center on light overcoming darkness.

-For nearly five decades, The Steel City has been illuminating the winter night and dazzling visitors with an incredible, resplendent display of light (stopping only to take a break during the 1973 to 1982 energy crisis).
+The Steel City is well known for illuminating the late autumn night and dazzling visitors with an incredible, resplendent display of light (stopping only to take a break during the 1973 to 1982 energy crisis).

 Pittsburgh’s Light Up Night